 Does the office have evening or weekend hours?

-day because of work or other commitments, then evening hours
+because of work or other commitments, then evening hours should be a

 Which services are covered by your insurance?